Skip to main content

 Before or after significant design changes

-Tapping into detailed customer feedback when making design changes is often the most successful approach.
-Deploying questionnaires before and after design changes can reduce friction and improve your customer’s experience with your brand.
+Detailed makes design changes far less risky.
+Deploying questionnaires before and after a change can reduce friction and with your brand.

 As part of the launch of a new product or service

-Connecting with new and repeat customers is one of the best ways to assess the success of your product or service.
-If your company wants to create a new offering or expand into a new market or niche, questionnaires are a helpful tool for collecting feedback and information throughout this process.
+Connecting with new and repeat customers is one of the best ways to assess how a launch landed.
+If your company is creating a new offering or expanding into a new market, questionnaires help you collect feedback throughout the process.

 During brand awareness marketing campaigns